mAAdhaTTah/wordpress-github-sync/README.md

       return $content;
     }, 1000 );

-### Using WPGHS to Keep Multiple Sites in Sync

-This is an _advanced feature_.
-Your configuration may or may not be fully supported. **Use at your own risk.**

-More information can be found in the [wiki](https://github.com/mAAdhaTTah/wordpress-github-sync/wiki).

 ### Additional Customizations ###

-There are a number of other filters available in WordPress <--> GitHub Sync for customizing various parts of the export, including the commit message and YAML front-matter.
+There are a number of other customizations available in WordPress <--> GitHub Sync, including the commit message and YAML front-matter.
 Want more detail?
 Check out the [wiki](https://github.com/mAAdhaTTah/wordpress-github-sync/wiki).

 ### Contributing ###